 I really enjoy watching the comedy characters of Alan Partridge and Steven Toast and I have had a hoot reading all three of these books and looking at their respective indexes.
 It’s good to see that the extra thought and effort was given to making the index a comedic part of each book in its own right.

 I’m pleased to have been asked to rework the first three of these blogs (on the two Partridges and Toast) into an article for the next issue of The Indexer, the international journal of indexing.
-This should be published in March 2017.
+[Update: This was published in the March 2017 issue of The Indexer (Vol. 35, No. 1), available online via Ingenta here.]

 Future blogs will focus on the unusual indexes in some other current TV comedians’ non-fictional works.
 Here’s looking at you, Charlie Brooker and Richard Ayoade, for starters.